12 Common Time Wasters in the Workplace (and How You Can Avoid Them)

 Automate Your Workflows

-Using workflow automation tools will eliminate mundane, repetitive, and tiresome tasks from your employees' work schedules.
+Using workflow automation tools will eliminate mundane tasks, manual tasks, and boring tasks from your employees' work schedules.

-This addresses some common time-wasters for office workers and aids in workflow optimization.
+This addresses some common time-wasters for average office workers and aids in administrative tasks and workflow optimization.

-You can integrate most of the tools you use and bring it all into one platform.
-This cuts back time wasters as employees can access most tools from one platform, enhancing efficiency improvement.
+You can integrate most of the tools you use and bring them all into one platform.
+This cuts back time-wasters as employees can access most tools from one platform, enhancing efficiency.

 Allow Healthy Break Times